voostindie/vincents-productivity-suite-for-alfred/README.md

 Contacts are sorted by name.
 But thanks to Alfred, the more you use a name, the higher it will get in the result list.

 When groups are large, fetching their contacts can take some time.
 To speed up VPS, you can enable the cache.
 This stores output on disk, speeding up consecutive runs.
 The cache is pretty dumb; it doesn't automatically refresh in any way.
 To flush the cache, run `vps area flush`, which deletes all existing caches for the active area.
+Since I don't add or delete contacts that much, this is good enough for me!

 ### Apple Mail

-The mail plugin is useful as an extension on top of the Contacts plugin, to send e-mails to contacts.
+The mail plugin adds a command to Contact and Group entities, by allowing you to send e-mails to them.

 The configuration looks as follows: